 Here are a few suggestions to help you regain your composure.

-• Learn the developmental stages.
-It is easy to take behavior personally when you think your child is intentionally pushing your buttons, but when you know the behavior is developmentally appropriate, it’s easier to deal with the behavior without getting emotional.
+- Learn the developmental stages.
+It is easy to take the behavior personally when you think your child is intentionally pushing your buttons, but when you know the behavior is developmentally appropriate, it’s easier to deal with the behavior without getting emotional.

-• Be the parent your child needs you to be.
+- Be the parent your child needs you to be.
 Your child is counting on you to keep them safe, which means constant supervision.
 They also need you to be the adult.
 Constantly screaming at a child rarely accomplishes anything.
-The way you talk to and discipline your child is teaching them about relationships.
+The way you talk to and discipline your child teaches them about relationships.